Unidata/awips2/docs/edex/new-grid.md

 If you ingest a piece of data and the parameter appears as unknown in the metadata database, ensure that the correct parameter tables are in place for the center/subcenter.

 The tables are located in **/awips2/edex/data/utility/common_static/base/grib/tables/**.
 They are then broken into subdirectories using the following structure: **/[Center]/[Subcenter]/4.2.[Discipine].[Category].table**.

+!!! note "There are also default parameters that all grib products may access located in this directory: **/awips2/edex/data/utility/common_static/base/grib/tables/-1/-1/**"

 If you are using a grib2 file, then you can use either the log output or the `-center`, `-subcenter`, and `-full_name` options on `wgrib2` to get the center, subcenter, discipline, category, and parameter information: